Keith Vincent Garner: Personal life

 Garner has been an active member of the Rotary Club of Sydney and the Australian Club.
 Garner being a past president of the Rotary Club of Sydney, inducted on 3 July 2018.
-The club was founded in 1921 as one of the earliest clubs in Australasia.
-As his President's Project for the Rotary Club of Sydney he launched the 'Sydney Rotary Resilience Program', raising over $220,000, with the hope of building a Wesley LifeForce Suicide Prevention Network in Sydney with a focus on Aboriginal and First Nations groups.
+As his President's Project for the Rotary Club of Sydney he launched the 'Sydney Rotary Resilience Program', raising over $220,000, helping to build a Suicide Prevention Network in Sydney with a focus on Aboriginal and First Nations groups.
 He was made a Paul Harris Fellow in March 2020.

 Following his retirement as CEO of Wesley Mission he maintains a weekly radio program with United Christian Broadcasters in the UK.
-Garner is a member of Pittwater Uniting Church where he preaches regularly and at other churches when invited.
+Garner is a member of Pittwater Uniting Church where he preaches from time to time.
+He is a panel member on a weekly TV program 'Helping Hands' on Channel 9 and other channels.

+On 19 November 2023, Garner was installed as the Chair of the Sydney Central Coast Presbytery, which stretches from the north coast of Sydney Harbour to the northern parts of the Central Coast of NSW.
+It covers over 55 churches and a similar number of ministers.